Quantum-Accelerators/quacc/docs/src/user/covalent.md

 ```{hint}
 You don't need to set `wait=True` in practice.
 Once you call `ct.dispatch`, the workflow will begin running.
 The `ct.get_result` function is used to fetch the workflow status and results from the server.
 ```

-If you want to understand what is going on underneath the hood, it is worth checking out the source code.
-Because the number of slabs is not pre-determined, this recipe is using a Covalent feature called a [Sublattice](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#sublattice) that enables dynamic workflows.
-To learn more about how to construct dynamic workflows in Covalent, see [this tutorial](https://docs.covalent.xyz/docs/user-documentation/tutorials/quantumchemistry/).

 ![Covalent UI](../_static/user/tutorial3.gif)